kwong0419/prompt-project-reviews-website/README.md

 - Create components as needed, but use prompts to generate all functionality.
 - Generate all components and functionality through prompts without directly writing or copying code.
-  Use the prompts to:
+- Use the prompts to:
   - Create a working review submission form.
   - Style the website.
   - Implement form handling and validation.
-- Create components as needed, but use prompts to generate all functionality.
 - **No Code Copying**: Do not copy these instructions or any pre-written code into their prompts; they must generate everything through Cursor prompts.

 ## Additional Guidelines